ProiectFIC01/scrc_lab/README.md

 wifi cmrssi -> cmrssiB414
 prop and double tab to expand properties, also check annotations in db class add a database folder then create a database in the sqlite studio.
-Go back to VS add the file
+Go back to VS add the file create a table in database add a new controller(car controller) add method create add method edit